osexpert/ccs32clara-chademo/readme.md

 Alternative firmware for adapter that uses My407ccs2chademo.bin.
 Adapter probably uses a stm32f407 cpu.
 It has a boot loader with support for firmware update from usb fat32, very nice.

 It has an internal DC transformator to charge the batteries (pri: 210-1200V DC sec: 12.6V DC 2A).
+Transformer is connected to the car-side of the adapter.
 It has 2 batteries.
 One short and one long.
 The long one seems to drive electronics.
 Guessing the short one drive contactors (one in the adapter itself + 2 in the car).
 2 stop buttons, but they are the same GPIO for both.
 It has 2 controllable leds, one external and one internal.